-Develop new business models and financing arrangements for funding broadband backbone development, which is vital for enhancing the investment opportunities in this field, especially in the developing countries and rural areas.
+Develop new business models and financing arrangements for funding broadband backbone development, which is vital for enhancing the investment opportunities in this field, especially in the developing countries and rural areas, also with the aged to secure independent living in developed countries.

-Czech Republic: Develop new business models and financing arrangements for funding broadband backbone development, which is vital for enhancing the investment opportunities in this field, especially in the developing countries and rural areas.
+Czech Republic: Develop new business models and financing arrangements for funding broadband telecommunication networks development which is vital for enhancing the investment opportunities in this field, especially in the developing countries and rural areas.

-JCA-AHF: Develop new business models and financing arrangements for funding broadband backbone development, which is vital for enhancing the investment opportunities in this field, especially in the developing countries and rural areas, .
+JCA-AHF: Develop new business models and financing arrangements for funding broadband backbone development, which is vital for enhancing the investment opportunities in this field, especially in the developing countries and rural areas, also with the aged to secure independent living in developed countries.

 Direct efforts towards the regional dimension to profit from economies of scale in terms of interconnectivity, bandwidth sharing, regional backbone, and regional manufacturing capabilities.

-Czech Republic: Direct efforts towards the regional dimension to profit from economies of scale in terms of interconnectivity, bandwidth sharing, regional backbone, and regional manufacturing capabilities.
+Czech Republic: Direct efforts towards the regional dimension to profit from economies of scale in terms of interconnectivity, bandwidth sharing, regional telecommunication networks, and regional manufacturing capabilities.

-Recognizing that the deployment of Internet Exchange Points (IXPs) has improved the overall Internet experience in many countries and role of IXPs in contributing towards faster and cheaper Internet access in developing countries, continue fostering the creation of regional and national Internet Exchange points to enhance the Internet traffic management and help to bring down International interconnection costs – also providing a platform for more local content to be made available.
+Recognizing that the deployment of digital telecommunication exchanges has improved the overall Internet experience in many countries and role of IXPs in contributing towards faster and cheaper Internet access in developing countries, continue fostering the creation of regional and national digital telecommunication exchanges to enhance the Internet traffic management and help to bring down International interconnection costs – also providing a platform for more local content to be made available.

 Czech Republic: Recognizing that the deployment of Internet Exchange Points (IXPs) has improved the overall Internet experience in many countries and role of IXPs in contributing towards faster and cheaper Internet access in developing countries, continue fostering the creation of regional and national Internet Exchange points to enhance the Internet traffic management and help to bring down International interconnection costs – also providing a platform for more local content to be made available.

+13+ Develop new business models and financing arrangements for funding broadband backbone development as a potent learning tool, which is vital for enhancing literacy, especially in the developing countries and rural areas.

 JCA-AHF: (Additional bullet point) Develop new business models and financing arrangements for funding broadband backbone development as a potent learning tool, which is vital for enhancing literacy, especially in the developing countries and rural areas.